ibm-cloud-docs/FileStorage/duplicate-volume.md

 ```python
 slcli file volume-refresh <duplicate-vol-id> <primary-snapshot-id>
 ```
+{: pre}

 A refresh incurs no downtime on the primary volume.
 However, during the refresh transaction, the duplicate volume is unavailable and must be remounted after the refresh is completed.
 {: important}

+The refresh process can be time-consuming.
+If you find that you have new data that you want to copy to the independent duplicate volume, you can issue the `slcli file volume-refresh` command with the parameter `--force-refresh` to stop all ongoing and pending refresh transactions, and initiate a new refresh.

+The force refresh process works only on independent volumes and it does not stop an explicit `volume-convert` action on a dependent clone.
+{: note}

+For more information about available command options, see [`slcli file volume-refresh`](https://softlayer-python.readthedocs.io/en/latest/cli/block/#file-volume-refresh){: external}.

 ## Converting a dependent volume to an independent duplicate from the CLI
 {: #convertdependentvol}